Finding the Best Places to Retire Since 2006!

 Is South Carolina Considered Tax Friendly for Retirement?
 Yes

-Cons: Hurricanes can happen.
-HHI has grown by 70% in the last decade or two, and now many residents say that too many tourists and too many cars are ruining what was once a laid back island oasis.
+Cons: Hurricanes can happen, and Hurricane Dorian in 2019 caused some damage.
+HHI has grown by 8% in the last decade, and now many residents say that too many tourists and too many cars are ruining what was once a laid back island oasis.

 Notes: There is only one road leading on and off of the island, and it becomes very congested during the summer season (as do most of the roads on the island).
 HHI is racially diverse.
-Tourist industry wages are low, and some housing reflects this fact (small, simple condos can be found for $50,000).
+Franctional home ownership is popular.

 Recommended as a Retirement Spot?
-Yes, although residents of HHI have to be tourist-tolerant since nearly all retailers, merchants and eateries cater to them.
+Maybe.
+The crime rate is a concern, and residents of HHI have to be tourist-tolerant since nearly all retailers, merchants and eateries cater to them.

 South Carolina is nicknamed the Palmetto State and its motto is "Dum spiro spero," which is Latin for "While I Breath, I Hope."
 It is 40th in size in the United States and was the eighth state to be admitted to the Union on May 23, 1788.
 The largest city and state capital is Columbia.

 Formerly known as the Province of South Carolina, the area was also one of the 13 Colonies that declared its independence during the American Revolution.
 The state was the first to secede from the Union and was the first and founding state of the Confederate States of America.